 Grab your receipts, sort your bills, and check your bank accounts.
-It’s time to fill in the blanks and account for your cash in the budget worksheet.
-Here are the columns to consider:
+Fill in the blanks and account for your cash.
+Use the budget categories for:

-- Home Expenses: Doesn’t matter if you rent or own.
-Enter your housing costs, insurance, maintenance, and property taxes.
+- Home Expenses: Rent, mortgage, insurance, maintenance, property taxes.

-- Financial: Tally all your financial bits and pieces, including: bank fees, interest payments, debt repayment, and various savings accounts.
+- Financial: Bank fees, interest payments, debt repayment, savings accounts.

 - Enjoyment: Gifts, holiday, pets, entertainment, restaurants, hobbies.